wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 #### 7.3.1.
-Granting Permission for the Exchange
+Granting Permission for the Exchange {#}

 Before external token exchanges can be done, you must grant permission for the calling client to make the exchange.
 This permission is granted in the same manner as [internal to external permission is granted](https://www.keycloak.org/docs/latest/securing_apps/index.html#_grant_permission_external_exchange).

 If you also provide an `audience` parameter whose value points to a different client other than the calling one, you must also grant the calling client permission to exchange to the target client specific in the `audience` parameter.
 How to do this is [discussed earlier](https://www.keycloak.org/docs/latest/securing_apps/index.html#_client_to_client_permission) in this section.

 #### 7.3.2.
-Making the Request
+Making the Request {#}

 The `subject_token_type` must either be `urn:ietf:params:oauth:token-type:access_token` or `urn:ietf:params:oauth:token-type:jwt`.
 If the type is `urn:ietf:params:oauth:token-type:access_token` you must specify the `subject_issuer` parameter and it must be the alias of the configured identity provider.
 If the type is `urn:ietf:params:oauth:token-type:jwt`, the provider will be matched via the `issuer` claim within the JWT which must be the alias of the provider, or a registered issuer within the providers configuration.

-For validation, if the token is an access token, the providerâ€™s user info service will be invoked to validate the token.
+For validation, if the token is an access token, the provider¡¯s user info service will be invoked to validate the token.
 A successful call will mean that the access token is valid.
 If the subject token is a JWT and if the provider has signature validation enabled, that will be attempted, otherwise, it will default to also invoking on the user info service to validate the token.

-By default, the internal token minted will use the calling client to determine whatâ€™s in the token using the protocol mappers defined for the calling client.
+By default, the internal token minted will use the calling client to determine what¡¯s in the token using the protocol mappers defined for the calling client.
 Alternatively, you can specify a different target client using the `audience` parameter.

 ```
 curl -X POST \